 Hon.
-Minister PARBAT GURUNG, Ministry of Women, Children and Senior Citizen
+Minister LILA NATH SHRESTHA, Ministry of Women, Children and Senior Citizen

 Hon.
-Minister Parbat Gurung, committed minister for promotion of dignified menstruation by eliminating all forms of discrimination, abuses, violence related to menstruation.
-For details: https://mowcsc.gov.np/
+Minister Parbat Gurung, has expressed his commitment to the promotion of dignified menstruation by eliminating all forms of discrimination, abuses, violence related to menstruation.
+For details: https://mocit.gov.np/

 DR. BIMALA RAI PAUDYAL

 Bimala Rai Paudyal is a Member of the National Assembly, Federal Parliament of Nepal.
 Earlier, a member of the National Planning Commission, she holds a PhD in Development Studies from Institute of Social Studies, The Hague, Netherlands and an MA from the University of Manchester.
 Dr Rai Paudyal is a policy expert with more than 25 years’ experience in the areas of sustainable development, peace and reconstruction; agrarian differentiation, rural livelihoods, and social protection; gender equality and social inclusion (GESI) mainstreaming; natural resource governance, climate-smart agriculture, and disaster risk reduction.
 She also serves as an adjunct professor of Development Studies for Agriculture and Forestry University (AFU).
 She is one of the members of High Level Task Team in Organic Agriculture and the management board of Kathmandu Forestry College.